Sefagor/HerneErleben/README.md

 > Replace this README with a detailed description of your project, your team, and instructions on how to run it.

 > [!IMPORTANT]
 > If you choose to keep your repository private, make sure to invite all your team members and teaching staff.
-Ask for their usernames if needed.
+Ask for their usernames if needed

 Provide a general introduction to your project.
 Describe the purpose, goals, and the technologies used.
 Explain the value your project offers.